Sigmmma/c20/src/content/contributing/readme.md

 # Contributor list
 The primary maintainer of c20 is Conscars, with technical and content contributions from num0005, General-101, Krevil, gbMichelle, Mimickal (Donut), and [more](https://github.com/Sigmmma/c20/graphs/contributors).

-I want to extend a thanks to the developers involved in Halo over the years, including Bungie, Gearbox Software, Hired Gun, Certain Affinity, Saber Interactive, and 343 Industries.
+We extend a thanks to the developers involved in Halo over the years, including Bungie, Gearbox Software, Hired Gun, Certain Affinity, Saber Interactive, and 343 Industries.

 Most of the community's knowledge comes from the hard work of modders who have researched, reverse engineered, experimented, and documented over the years.
 Our current understanding is built on a mountain of documents, forum posts, tutorials, and conversations.
 While we can't include everyone, we would at least like to thank the following people for their roles either writing or being a source for c20: